NicoloCavalli95horses/KMS-web-testing/01 Basics/Docker.md

 ## A manual solution

 In order to solve the aforementioned problem, you could manually install the required software versions, download all the dependencies manually and install them, solve conflicts, clean caches.
-You can install a Virtual Machine in order to emulate a different Operating System in your machine.
+You can install a [[VM (virtual machine)]] in order to emulate a different Operating System in your machine.
 This will work.
 But, obviously, it is very time and resource consuming.
 That's why Docker was an immediate success.

 Problems related to VM installation:
 - a VM has its own full operating system with its own kernel, and is typically slower, because it has to run on top on your current OS